vinfalardeau/RE-rosgen/README.md

     Reproduction of <Study Name>
     |- docs/           # study documentation
-    |  +- report/      # reproduction plan, reproduction report
+    |  +- instruction/ # materials for teaching
     |  +- manuscript/  # manuscript components
+    |  +- presentation/# materials for teaching
+    |  +- report/      # preanalysis plan, reproduction/replication report
     |
-    |- data            # raw data, which are not changed once created
+    |- data/           # raw data, which are not changed once created
     |  +- raw/         # raw data, will not be altered
+    |  	  +- private/  # for private/confidential data or data too large to version control
+	|  	  +- private/  # for public data to be version controlled
     |  +- derived/     # derived data, will not be altered once created
+    |  	  +- private/  # for private/confidential data or data too large to version control
+	|  	  +- private/  # for public data to be version controlled
-    |  +- scratch/     # temporary files that can be safely deleted or lost
+    |  +- scratch/     # temporary files that can be safely deleted or lost; no version control
     |  +- metadata/    # documentation of metadata
     |
-    |-procedure
+    |- procedure/      # methods documentation
     |  +- code/        # any programmatic code, clearly named and commented
+    |  +- environment/ # documentation of the hardware and software environment
     |  +- protocols/   # any non-computational protocols
     |
     |- results         # all output from workflows and analyses